-- 18.1 All teams are expected to cover their own tournament costs, including Provincial Championships. - 18.2 Team Managers are responsible for tournament registrations and accommodations. - 18.3 Teams must advise the Executive of all tournaments they plan to attend ahead of time. - 18.4 House League players are encouraged to "sign up" with teams of their own age group to participate in House League tournaments. - 18.5 SFHA coaching staff (maximum 5) will be provided remuneration for their travelling costs while with their respective Jr. Greyhound Girls Hockey Rep team as set out in their respective team budgets and agreed upon by a majority vote by the parents on the team.
+- 18.1 All teams are expected to cover their own tournament costs, including Provincial Championships. - 18.2 Team Managers are responsible for tournament registrations and accommodations. - 18.3 Teams must advise the Executive of all tournaments they plan to attend ahead of time. - House League players are encouraged to "sign up" with teams of their own age group to participate in House League tournaments. - 18.5 SFHA coaching staff (maximum 5) will be provided remuneration for their traveling costs while with their respective Jr. Greyhound Girls Hockey Rep team as set out in their respective team budgets and agreed upon by a majority vote by the parents on the team.
+No more than 15% of the budget can be allocated to travel costs for coaching staff.